JordanRhode/slack-link-bot/README.md

    - `im:history` - For reading direct messages
    - `im:write` - For sending direct messages
    - `app_mentions:read` - For receiving mentions
+   - `commands` - For slash commands
+   - `message_shortcuts` - For message shortcuts

 4. Create a slash command `/set-browser` in your app settings
+5. Add a message shortcut named "Open Link in Profile"
-5. Install the app to your workspace
+6. Install the app to your workspace
-6. Create a `.env` file with your Slack tokens:
+7. Create a `.env` file with your Slack tokens:
    ```
    SLACK_BOT_TOKEN=xoxb-your-bot-token
    SLACK_APP_TOKEN=xapp-your-app-token